changeworld/azure-docs.pl-pl/articles/application-gateway/configure-application-gateway-with-private-frontend-ip.md

 ## <a name="log-in-to-azure"></a>Zaloguj się do platformy Azure.

-Zaloguj się do witryny Azure portal pod <https://portal.azure.com>
+Zaloguj się do witryny Azure Portal pod adresem <https://portal.azure.com>

 ## <a name="create-an-application-gateway"></a>Tworzenie bramy aplikacji